alexaritan/photo-gallery/README.md

 import { FullPagePhoto } from '@alexaritan/photo-gallery';

 export const Photo = () => {
-	const handleClose = () => console.log('closed');
+	//Handlers for what to do when the user closes the image and for navigating between images. const handleClose = () => console.log('closed');
 	const handleNext = () => console.log('next');
 	const handlePrevious = () => console.log('previous');